 BOOK ORDERS

-Periodically, I will send home a Scholastic book order.
-Please return the form by the date indicated on the note if you wish to order.
-Please send cash or write a check payable to the book club, not to the school.
-You can also pay online, which gives the classroom more credit points.
+Approximately every other month, I will send home a Scholastic book order magazine.
+If you wish to order, please be sure to place the order online before the due date.
 The books are usually inexpensive and are a great way to get your child interested in learning to read.

 PIZZA HUT BOOK-IT PROGRAM

 First grade students may earn a pizza certificate (October-March) if they meet the reading goal of 20 extra books per month.
-This does not include the SFA homework, these are to be extra books the child reads throughout the month.
-I issue certificates digitally so please be sure to sign up to receive these on your phone/email.
-Information regarding this will be sent home in September.
+These books are to be read by the student at home.
+Please fill out the monthly Book It forms and return them on or before their due dates.
+Information regarding this will be sent home in October.

 BIRTHDAYS

 Birthdays are an excellent way to make a child feel special and build their self-esteem.
 Sending treats is highly encouraged.
+Involve your child in choosing and preparing the treats.
+Some suggestions: cookies, cupcakes, donuts, muffins, ice cream bars, popsicles, or fruit.
+We will enjoy these during our afternoon snack time.
 Your child’s birthday will be listed on the snack calendar.
 Summer birthdays will be celebrated the last month of school.
 For home birthday parties, please mail invitations rather than have your child pass them out at school.
 This prevents hurt feelings of children that were not invited.
-Due to the pandemic, we request that you please send individually wrapped treats only.
-Thank you.

 SHOW & TELL TIME

-Each student may bring something special to share with his/her classmates once a month.
-I feel this is an important time because it gives each child a chance to speak in front of others and allows all of us to become good listeners.
+Each student may bring something special to share with his/her classmates during the specified Show & Tell day.
+This is an important opportunity to give each child a chance to speak in front of others and allows all of us to become good listeners.
 It develops confidence and makes each child feel important.
 Here are some guidelines that may help you and your child choose an object to share:

 *Let the child choose the item.
 Help him/her to think of 3